-The Queen Elizabeth 2 hotel, managed by Accor, Named as Official Event Partner for SailGP Emirates Dubai Sail Grand Prix presented by P&O Marinas
+The Queen Elizabeth 2 Hotel, Managed By Accor, Named As Official Event Partner For Sailgp Emirates Dubai Sail Grand Prix Presented By P&O Marinas

 Port Rashid, operated by P&O Marinas, provides an ideal location for SailGP due to its modern infrastructure and strategic positioning.
 The port facilities are well-designed to handle the logistical demands of international events such as SailGP.
 Its accessibility allows for efficient transportation of the boats and equipment, while also providing ample space for team preparations and spectator areas – creating the perfect race stadium.
 The surrounding area, including the iconic Queen Elizabeth 2 hotel, adds to the allure, offering top-class amenities and hospitality that complement the high-octane racing event.

 Tickets are now on sale for both events in the UAE, with a package offer available for both events.
-Fans should head to SailGP.com/Dubai or SailGP.com/AbuDhabi to get more details and purchase tickets.
+Fans should head to SailGP/Dubai or SailGP/AbuDhabi to get more details and purchase tickets.

 Legal Disclaimer: